 Section 805.
 CONTENTS OF THE CAPITAL BUDGET AND CAPITAL PROGRAM.

 The proposed capital budget and capital program shall be so arranged as to set forth clearly the plan of proposed capital projects to be undertaken in the ensuing fiscal year and in each of the next five fiscal years, and also the proposed means of financing the same.
 The capital budget shall include a statement of the receipts anticipated during the ensuing fiscal year from all borrowing and from other sources for capital projects.

-Section 807.
-CONTENTS OF THE BUDGET MESSAGE.
+Section 807, CONTENTS OF THE BUDGET MESSAGE.

 The budget message shall contain supporting summary tables and shall explain the proposed operating budget and capital program both in fiscal terms and in terms of work to be done.
 It shall outline the proposed financial policies of the County for the ensuing fiscal year and describe the important features of the operating budget.
 It shall indicate any major changes in fiscal policies and in expenditures, appropriations, and revenues as compared with the fiscal year currently ending and shall set forth the reasons for such changes.

-Section 809, PUBLIC BUDGET HEARINGS AND ACTION ON THE BUDGET BY THE COUNCIL.
+Section 809.
+PUBLIC BUDGET HEARINGS AND ACTION ON THE BUDGET BY THE COUNCIL.

 Upon receipt of the proposed County budget, the Clerk of the Council shall cause to be published a notice of the place and time of at least two public hearings on the budget by the Council.
-Such public notice shall be published in the County newspapers of record.
+Such public notice shall be published in the County newspapers of record and in media for public notice as defined in Section 1008 of this Charter.
 The Council may hold such other preliminary hearings on the budget for the purpose of obtaining information as it may determine, but no action shall be taken by the Council on the budget except in public session.
-After the public budget hearing, the Council may not add new items but may increase, decrease, or delete any items in the budget except those required by the laws of this state or of this County, and except any provisions for debt service on obligations then outstanding or for estimated cash deficits.
-The Council shall have no power to change the form of the budget as submitted by the Executive or to alter the revenue estimates except to correct mathematical errors.
+After the final public budget hearing, the Council may not add new items but may increase, decrease, or delete any items in the budget except those required by the laws of this State or of this County, and except any provisions for debt service on obligations then outstanding or for estimated cash deficits.
+The Council shall have no power to change the form of the budget as submitted by the Executive or to alter the revenue estimates except to correct mathematical errors, or, by a vote of two-thirds of the members of the full County Council, adjust the revenue estimates by an increase or decrease of no more than one percent (1%).
 The adoption of the operating budget, the capital budget and the capital program shall be by the affirmative vote of not less than a majority of the full Council by a law to be known as the Annual Budget and Appropriation Ordinance of Prince George's County.
 The Annual Budget and Appropriation Ordinance shall be adopted by the Council on or before June 1 of each fiscal year, and if the Council fails to do so, the proposed operating budget submitted by the County Executive shall stand adopted, and funds for the expenditures proposed in the current expense budget shall stand appropriated as fully and to the same extent as if favorable action thereon had been taken by the Council.